The-Kara-System/tks-essentials/README.md

  to create the dist, build and .eggs folder.

 ## Reference from a different project
 In order to use your own version of the project - to maybe contribute to the library - simply clone the code from github into new directory.
 Then add the path of that new directory to the requirements.txt file of your project.
-Then change in fa-essentials whatever you recommend to improve.
+Then change in tks-essentials whatever you recommend to improve.
 Don't forget the Open-Closed Principle: extend only (unless it requires a breaking change)

 ## Releasing a new version